 • Saturday, August 12: Habanero Hundred 20K Race, 7IL Ranch, Cat Spring, Texas.

-• Injured in September 2023!
+• Hamstring injury in September 2023!

-• Thursday, November 23: 38th Annual Sugarland Turkey Trot Five Miler, Texas
+• Thursday, November 23: 38th Annual Sugarland Turkey Trot Five Miler, Texas.

 "Beyond the very extreme of fatigue and distress, we may find amounts of ease and power we never dreamed ourselves to own, sources of strength never touched at all because we never push through the obstruction."